-The test of whether a proposition is true or false is to ask that it be demonstrated in your own experience.
+Your test of whether a written or spoken proposition is true or false is to examine if it can be demonstrated within your own experience.
 If it can’t be, then it’s a theory or speculative statement or belief.

 This is your protection against being mislead or manipulated.
 You cannot rely on something sounding true, you have to know it’s true.
 If you’re asked to believe or accept an idea on the basis of trust, then you’re leaving yourself open to manipulation and confusion.